- Do you ever wonder about how you can make something better?

 DMCA Services

-I use dmca.com to keep track and compose DMCA takedown notices.
+I use DMCA.com to keep track and compose DMCA takedown notices.
 This service isn't necessary, but it is convenient.
-It cost $100 a year.
+It costs $100 a year.
 It isn't perfect, but I couldn't find anything else comparable.

 You basically fill out a form, but if you are a business, you have to manually change your name to your business name in four different places on the form after filling out the info.

-It may be more convenient to just use a template and add the information you need, and make your own tracking system.
+It may be more convenient to use a template and add the necessary information, then create your own tracking system.
 I'm not that organized.

-To find the infringing website's host, you just type in the web address and it tells you what it is.
-This isn't always accurate or it may not be able to find it, so you have to go to other websites (see below) to find the source.
+To find the infringing website's host, simply type in the web address, and it will tell you what it is.
+This isn't always accurate, or it may not be possible to find it, so you may need to visit other websites (see below) to locate the source.

 How to Find out Who Hosts a Website: